mathurinm/github-assignment/README.md

     flake8 .
     pydocstyle
   ```
-  - When it is green notify the professors that your done.
+  - When it is green notify the professors that you are done.